Azunyan1111/go-webrtc-whep-client/README.md

 # go-webrtc-whep-client

-A Go client that receives WebRTC streams via WHEP protocol and pipes them to ffplay for playback verification.
+A Go client that receives WebRTC streams via WHEP protocol and pipes a Matroska (MKV) stream to ffplay for playback verification.
 Compatible with Cloudflare Stream and other WHEP-compliant servers.

 ## Installation